prasser/ace-benchmark/README.md

-# ACE Benchmark Driver
+# ACE Benchmark

 ## Overview

-TODO: Moved domain-name to tool settings

-This project is a Java-based benchmark driver designed to stress test ACE's REST API by creating multiple connections to various endpoints.
-It allows users to evaluate the performance, scalability, and stability of the REST API under high loads.
+This project implements a benchmark designed to stress test pseudonymization services and measure their throughput across different workload scenarios.
+It allows users to evaluate the performance, scalability, and stability of a service deployment under high loads.
+Through a connector abstraction, the benchmark can be applied to different pseudonymization services.
+We provide an exmaple implementation for the pseudonymization service ACE.

 ## Features

-- **Multiple Connections**: Simulate a large number of concurrent connections.
+- **Multiple connections**: Simulate a large number of concurrent connections.
-- **Endpoint Testing**: Configure different endpoints to be evaluated.
+- **Endpoint testing**: Configure different endpoints to be evaluated.
-- **Customizable Requests**: Support for various HTTP methods and payloads.
+- **Customizable requests**: Can be used to benchmark different services by implementing new connectors.
-- **Metrics Collection**: Gather and report metrics like transactions per second, used storage.
+- **Metrics Collection**: Gather and report metrics like transactions per second and used storage space.

 ## Prerequisites

 - Java 17 or higher
 - Maven (for building the project)

+## Configuration

+- Example configuration files can be found in the resources directory.